 The Health Service System oversees a trust fund (the "Health Service Trust Fund") established pursuant to Charter Sections 12.203 and A8.428 through which medical benefits for the HSS Beneficiaries are funded.
 The Health Service System issues annually a publicly available, independently audited financial report that includes financial statements for the Health Service Trust Fund.
 This report may be obtained by writing to the San Francisco Health Service System, 1145 Market Street, Second Floor, San Francisco, California 94103, or by calling (415) 554-1727.
-(This report is not incorporated by reference herein.)
+The report is also posted in the Health Service System website: myhss.org.

-As presently structured under the City Charter, the Health Service Trust Fund is not a fund through which assets are accumulated to finance post-employment healthcare benefits (an "OPEB"
+As presently structured under the City Charter, the Health Service Trust Fund is not a fund through which assets are accumulated to finance post-employment healthcare benefits (an "OPEB Fund").

-Fund").
 Thus, the Health Service Trust Fund is not currently affected by Governmental Accounting Standards Board ("GASB") Statement Number 43, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans, which applies to OPEB Funds.